-Our graduates have a diverse range of careers, including, media, environmental consultancy, administration, academia, teaching, local and national government and international banking.
-Recent graduates who have careers within the sector include fisheries observers, surveyor, seabird research assistant, field assistant on mammal surveys, rangers and conducting environmental surveys for construction work.
-Many choose to continue their studies at Masters or PhD level on topics such as fish assemblages in mangroves, marine ecosystem responses to climate change and carbon sequestration in soils.
+Our graduates have a diverse range of careers in the following areas which include: the media, environmental consultancy, administration, academia, teaching, local and national government and international banking.
+Examples of recent graduate careers in the sector include: fisheries observers, surveyor, seabird research assistant, turtle conservation field leader, field assistant on mammal surveys, rangers and conducting environmental surveys for construction work.
+Many choose to continue their studies at master’s or PhD level on topics such as fish assemblages in mangroves, marine ecosystem responses to climate change and carbon sequestration in soils.

 Work experience opportunities

 The importance of work and volunteer experience is stressed to our students from Welcome Week onwards.
-We maintain an up-to-date list of organisations in the local area and further afield, who take on volunteers every year and opportunities exist within the School for work experience every summer.
+We maintain an up-to-date list of organisations in the local area and further afield who take on volunteers every year and there may also be opportunities for summer work experience within the School.
 The overseas study visit is an opportunity for students to gain work experience overseas.

 Postgraduate opportunities at the University of Liverpool: